Subhodip1307/DataBase-Backup/sqlite_backup/DBSQLITE.md

    ```bash
    nano backupdbSQLite.py
    ```
-- In This Step You will have to provide your Database path
+- In This Step You will have to provide your Database path (code line number 10)

 ```bash
 dbname="/path/to/your/db.sqlite3"
 ```
-`In the Line 6 of the code file you will see a varibale call 'dbname' just give your database location
+`In the Line 10 of the code file you will see a varibale call 'dbname' just give your database location

 `** If you are a beginner then loging in your server as root or run this scpit as root